 To use the Croptime calculator, follow these steps in figure 2:

-- Choose a reliable local weather station in the map
+- Choose a reliable local weather station on the map.

-- Select the model fro the crop and variety you are growing
+- Select the model for the crop and variety you are growing.

 - Scroll down the output sheet to see predicted harvest dates based on your planting dates.

 Growers can use models to plan successive crops or predict harvest dates for full-season crops in the spring.
 During the season producers can run models again to access more up-to-date and accurate harvest predictions.

 Bob Egger from the Pumpkin Patch on Sauvie Island, Oregon, said a steady flow of crops like cabbage could benefit his farm.
 “When we have a couple weeks of wet weather in spring we could use Croptime to choose varieties we might not be familiar with but would help keep our production up," he said.
 "The big buyers don’t waste time with you if you don’t have the right product available at the right time.”